Pterostylis brevichila: Taxonomy and naming

 Pterostylis brevichila was first formally described in 2012 by David Jones and Christopher French from a specimen collected near Scaddan and the description was published in Australian Orchid Review.
 The species had previously been known as Pterostylis sp. 'dwarf shell'.
 The specific epithet (brevichila) is derived from the Latin word brevis meaning "short" and the Ancient Greek word cheilos meaning "lip" referring to the short labellum.

 Distribution and habitat

-The dwarf shell orchid grows in mallee woodland, often in melaleuca thickets, between Hyden and Mount Arid in the Cape Arid National Park in the Coolgardie, Esperance Plains and Mallee biogeographic regions.
+Dwarf shell orchid grows in mallee woodland, often in melaleuca thickets, between Hyden and Mount Arid in the Cape Arid National Park in the Coolgardie, Esperance Plains and Mallee biogeographic regions.

 Conservation

 Pterostylis brevichila is listed as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.